 - Uninstall any old AV or Malware scanning software that’s not needed.

 - Open up Task Manager.
 Under Processes, if there is anything suspicious then click on End Process for it.
-If you are unsure, Google the process to confirm if it’s legit or not.
+If you're unsure, Google the process to confirm if it’s legitimate or not.

 - Check the following directories on a windows 7 OS for anything suspicious: